rotanov/fefu-mmorpg-protocol/README.md

 Response message MUST contain a single key `result` with a corresponding value describing result.

+Each response MUST contain key `action` with a value of the same key `action` of corresponding request.
+This one serves for describing response type.

+If server does not handle the request regardless of underlying transport server MUST respond with a key `result` of value `badAction`.

 Both request and response messages MAY contain any other key/value pairs specific for particular request/response.